5.15 Checking the normality assumption

 abline(a=0, b=1, col="blue", lty=2, lwd=2)

-Figure 5.21: Diagnosis of normality of residuals
+Figure 5.21: Diagnosis of normality of errors

 In the left panel (histogram of residuals) of Figure 5.21, the solid line provides a smoothed estimate of the distribution of the observed residuals without making any assumption about the shape of the distribution.
 The dashed line, however, is the best fit normal curve.
 The closer these two curves are to each other, the better the normality assumption is met.
-In the right panel (QQ plot), the ordered values of the \(n\) residuals are plotted against the corresponding \(n\) quantiles of the standard normal distribution.
+In the right panel (a QQ plot), the ordered values of the \(n\) residuals are plotted against the corresponding \(n\) quantiles of the standard normal distribution.
 The closer the points are to the dashed line, the better the normality assumption is met.
 In this example, there is a lack of normality in the tails of the distribution.
 Since the sample size is small (n = 50, 10 predictors, fewer than 10 per predictor), non-normality may impact the results.

 For convenience, instead of all the code above you can use the check_normality() function found in Functions_rmph.R (which you loaded at the beginning of this chapter).